sujan-khair/sujan-khair/README.md

-# 👨‍💻 Sujan Khair – Portfolio Website
+# 👨‍💻 Sujan Khair - Software Developer

 Welcome to my personal portfolio repository!
 This portfolio showcases my technical skills, development experience, projects, and professional journey as a Python and Java Developer.